rizqimtiaz/EcoOracle/README.md

 | Soil carbon index | Belowground carbon proxy |
 | Moisture index | Soil moisture / canopy water proxy |
 | Thermal anomaly | Heat anomaly (fire-risk proxy) |

-that accounts for the parcel's age, hectares, and ecosystem-specific yearly sequestration rate.
+It then derives an **estimated tonnes CO₂e** using a calibrated linear model that accounts for the parcel's age, hectares, and ecosystem-specific yearly sequestration rate.